 You’ve read the statistics—money appears to be crushing our marriages.
-70 percent of couples argue about money.
-57 percent of divorced couples point to arguments about money as the reasons for their divorce.
-You’ll see that fights over money are one of the leading predictors of future divorce, if you read this article on finding a family lawyer from Hoyer.
+Seventy percent of couples argue about money.
+Fifty-seven percent of divorced couples point to arguments about money as the reasons for their divorce.
+Fights over money are one of the leading predictors of future divorce.

-It’s easy for you and me to read statistics like these and assume that money and marriage simply don’t mix.
+It’s easy for you and I to read statistics like these and assume that money and marriage simply don’t mix.
 But is that right?
 Is it really money, on its own, that is breaking apart our marriages?
-Or is there something else, something below the surface?
+Or is there something else, something below the surface.

 There are over 2,000 Bible verses on money and possessions.
 While on earth, Jesus spoke on money more than any other topic.
-Why does God care so much about how we manage the money he gives us?
+Why did God care so much about how we manage the money He give us?
 For where your treasure is, there your heart will be also (Matthew 6:21).
 Money impacts and reveals the heart within each and everyone one of us.

 What are some common challenges marriages face that are revealed in their finances?

 Poor communication can create resentment, bitterness, and a lack of unity.
 Both the lack of communication and the way in which we communicate can injure our marriages and our finances.